sbob25/CauchynoiseWNNM/README.md

 Requirements
 --------------
-To run this code, you need parallel computing toolbox which is matlab tool box for parallel computing.
+To run this code, you need parallel computing toolbox which is a matlab tool box for parallel computing.